Focal Places in Burlington

 At the time the store was built, the waterfront went up nearly to its edge.
 It was perfect

 In 1841, Follet built the iconic white house that still stands on lower College Street to celebrate the wealth he had gained.
 This building is also one of the oldest remnants of Burlington’s past.
 It is currently used by Pomerleau Real Estate.

 It was odd for a wealthy businessman to build his mansion so close to the waterfront during that time period.
 Most of the merchants and lumber barons of early Burlington built their mansions further up the hill on South Union Street and in the steeper part of the city, where they could avoid the loud noises and the smell of the lumbering activity.
 People speculate that Follet either craved a close waterfront view or he wanted to watch over his businesses.
 Unfortunately for him, after buying one of the major railroads, he drove his company into bankruptcy.

 The early 1800’s trade sent cattle, cheese, butter fish, flax, furs, grain, maple sugar, potash, pearl ash, sheep, and tobacco to Canada.
 In return, Canada was shipping gin, rum, salt, and luxury items from Europe like chocolate, coffee, tea, and textiles to Burlington.
 During the warm months, ships or log rafts carried the goods.
 When the ice was frozen, horse-drawn sleighs did the job.

 UVM Landscape Change site

 Photo courtesy of Andrew Turgeon

-After the war, the quaint town of Burlington nestled along the harbor was about to go through some big changes, changes that would alter the natural harbor in significant ways that are still an important part of the waterfront we know today.
+After the war, the quaint town of Burlington nestled along the harbor was poised to go through some big changes, changes that would alter the natural harbor in significant ways that are still an important part of the waterfront we know today.